Building Businesses

 • Health and safety rules

-To get the right help for starting a daycare, contact local licensing offices or Child Care Regulation agencies.
-They can give you important instructions and support.
+To get proper guidance, contact local licensing offices or Child Care Regulation agencies.

 In the US, most states require daycare centers to: